apiato/documentation/docs/prologue/upgrade-guide.md

 ## Laravel Passport

-### Migration Changes
+### Migration Adjustments

-Passport 12.0 no longer loads its migrations by default.
-You must manually copy them from Apiato’s [13.x branch](https://github.com/apiato/apiato/tree/13.x/app/Containers/AppSection/Authentication/Data/Migrations) into your project:
+Passport 12.0 no longer loads its own migrations automatically.

-1. Create a `Data/Migrations` directory if you don’t already have one:
+Copy Passport migrations from the [Apiato 13.x branch](https://github.com/apiato/apiato/tree/13.x/app/Containers/AppSection/Authentication/Data/Migrations) into your application
-   `app/Containers/AppSection/Authentication/Data/Migrations`
+(create the `Data/Migrations` directory if it doesn’t exist).

-2. Copy the Passport migrations from the 13.x branch to that directory.
+### Enabling the Password Grant Type

-### Password Grant Type
+As of Passport 12.0, the password grant is disabled by default.

-As of Passport 12.0, the **password grant type is disabled** by default.
-Enable it by calling `Passport::enablePasswordGrant()` in the `boot` method of one of your application’s service providers:
+Enable it by calling `enablePasswordGrant` in the `boot` method of one of your service providers:

 ```php
 public function boot(): void